Getting Materials for a Course

 If you have in your possession a relatively hard-to-get source that you need scanned, within the limits of copyright, to provide to your class, we may be able to help!
 Email us at ihaveaquestion@jkmlibrary.org, and we will see what we can do.

-Consult a Librarian!
+Consult a librarian!

 JKM Library staff are happy to consult with faculty members regarding the existing and purchase availability of resources they would like to use during upcoming semesters.